OceanMixingGroup/flippin-chi-solo/README.md

 - `full`: The standard processing
 - `reduce`: The processing using the data reduction scheme
+- `reducedC`: The processing in C language using the MATLAB data reduction scheme from `reduce`
 - `other`: Functions called by both methods

 ## Dependencies (beyond standard Matlab tools):